 What Is Agentic Observability?

 Agentic observability is the discipline of tracing and evaluating multi-step AI agent behavior in production.
-It pairs structured traces — spans for every planner call, tool invocation, memory op, and handoff — with per-step evaluators that score whether each move was correct given the trajectory so far.
+It pairs structured traces. spans for every planner call, tool invocation, memory op, and handoff. with per-step evaluators that score whether each move was correct given the trajectory so far.
 The goal is to debug step seven of a fifteen-step plan rather than only see that the final answer was wrong.
 In a FutureAGI deployment, agentic observability shows up as a trace tree on the dashboard, with eval scores attached to each span and dashboards sliced by route, model, or user cohort.

-Why It Matters in Production LLM and Agent Systems
+Why Agentic Observability Matters in Production LLM and Agent Systems

-The pain is unevenly felt.
-A backend engineer sees runaway cost on a request that should have cost two cents and cost four dollars.
-An SRE watches p99 latency double when one tool starts throttling mid-trajectory.
-A product lead reads a bug report where the agent confidently completed the wrong task — booked the wrong flight, filed the wrong ticket — because no one scored goal alignment, only output fluency.
-End users see an agent that is sometimes brilliant and sometimes silently broken.
+- A product lead reads a bug report where the agent confidently completed the wrong task. booked the wrong flight, filed the wrong ticket. because no one scored goal alignment, only output fluency.

 How FutureAGI Handles Agentic Observability

-How to Measure or Detect It
+How to Measure or Detect Agentic Observability Coverage

-Agentic observability surfaces a mix of trace and eval signals — pick the ones that match the agent’s surface:
+Agentic observability surfaces a mix of trace and eval signals.
+Pick the ones that match the agent’s surface:

-TaskCompletion: returns 0–1 plus a reason for whether the agent reached the user’s goal across the trajectory.ToolSelectionAccuracy: returns whether each tool call was the right choice given the state at that step.TrajectoryScore: aggregates step-level scores into a single trajectory rating; pairs withStepEfficiency.agent.trajectory.step(OTel attribute): the canonical span attribute on every agent step — filter dashboards by it.- eval-fail-rate-by-cohort (dashboard signal): the percentage of agent traces failing TaskCompletion, sliced by route, model, or cohort.
+TaskCompletion. returns 0-1 plus a reason for whether the agent reached the user’s goal across the trajectory.ToolSelectionAccuracy. returns whether each tool call was the right choice given the state at that step.TrajectoryScore. aggregates step-level scores into a single trajectory rating.agent.trajectory.step(OTel attribute). the canonical span attribute on every agent step; filter dashboards by it.gen_ai.request.model. segments regressions by model after a routing change.- eval-fail-rate-by-cohort. percentage of agent traces failing

 Minimal Python:

-from fi.evals import TaskCompletion, ToolSelectionAccuracy
+from fi.evals import TaskCompletion, ToolSelectionAccuracy, TrajectoryScore

 task = TaskCompletion()